mystsoftware/myst-help-center/how-do-i-setup-myst-and-associated-components-to-use-an-internet-proxy.md

 Provide the proxy configuration in the Jenkins console.
 For example:![](/assets/jenkins_step_console_config.png)

-Note: The Advanced &gt; Validate Proxy button will return "Failed to connect to[http://www.google.com](https://rubiconred.jiveon.com/external-link.jspa?url=http%3A%2F%2Fwww.google.com)\(code 407\).", but the connection should still work.
+Note: The Advanced > Validate Proxy button will return "Failed to connect to[http://www.google.com](https://rubiconred.jiveon.com/external-link.jspa?url=http%3A%2F%2Fwww.google.com)\(code 407\).", but the connection should still work.
 Simply ignore this error.

 ### Testing

-Jenkins Console &gt; Jenkins &gt; Manage Jenkins &gt; Manage Plugins &gt; Click Check Now and make sure there is no error.
+Jenkins Console > Jenkins > Manage Jenkins > Manage Plugins > Click Check Now and make sure there is no error.

 ## Artifactory \(For NTLM Forward Proxy\) {#jive_content_id_5_ArtifactoryFor_NTLM_Forward_Proxy}